David R. Barker

-David R. Barker (born May 7, 1961) is an American author, academic, businessman, and politician, who began serving as a regent on the Board of Regents of the State of Iowa on May 1, 2019.
+David R. Barker (born May 7, 1961) is an American author, academic, businessman, and politician, who began serving as the Assistant Secretary for the Department of Education in 2025.
+He is a former regent on the Board of Regents of the State of Iowa.
 A former economist for the Federal Reserve, Barker operates a real estate and finance company and is an Iowa Republican Party official.
 His academic research has been covered in print and broadcast media including Marketplace, As It Happens, The Economist, Time, and The New York Times.
 He has also written for U.S. News & World Report, The Christian Science Monitor, Collier's, and other publications.
+In 2020s, Barker published several articles in Econ Journal Watch (EJW) critiquing claims that higher temperatures will lower the rate of economic growth.
+He has been a co-editor of EJW since 2023.

 Early life and education

 David Barker is a sixth-generation Iowan.
 He graduated from Iowa City West High School, then received a B.A. from the University of California at Berkeley, and an M.A. and Ph.D. in economics from the University of Chicago.
 He also attended the London School of Economics during his junior year of college.